AckerlyXu/heima/articles/storage/storage-c-plus-plus-how-to-use-tables.md

 const utility::string_t storage_connection_string(U("UseDevelopmentStorage=true;"));
 ```

 To start the Azure storage emulator, click the **Start** button or press the Windows key.
-Begin typing **Azure Storage Emulator**, and then select **Microsoft Azure Storage Emulator** from the list of applications.
+Begin typing **Azure Storage Emulator**, and then select **Azure Storage Emulator** from the list of applications.

 The following samples assume that you have used one of these two methods to get the storage connection string.